 A Guide To What's Happening In Hong Kong

-For months, Hong Kong's streets have seethed with discontent.
-Scenes from the semi-autonomous region show protesters, sometimes numbering in the hundreds of thousands, many wearing surgical masks and carrying umbrellas that have come to signify resistance.

-The images are astonishing, and the issues that set them in motion are complex.
+The images are astonishing, and the issues that set the protests in motion are complex.

 So here's a primer breaking down the major players, why they have poured into the streets and the response so far from China.

-Note: An earlier version of this story mistakenly used male pronouns to refer to Hua Chunying.
-Hua is a woman.